dsukruth/90DaysOfDevOps/README.md

 # 90DaysOfDevOps

 First of all thanks to MIchaelCade,This repository is used to document my journey on getting a better foundational knowledge of DevOps.
-I will be starting this journey on the 1st April 2022 but the idea is that we take 90 days which just so happens to be January 1st to JUne 31st.
+I will be starting this journey on the 1st April 2022 but the idea is that we take 90 days which just so happens to be June 31st.

 The reason for documenting these days is so that others can take something from it and also hopefully enhance the resources.